nicolasenriquez/Data_Science_Portafolio/README.md

 ## In Progress
 - Transfering old projects and repositories into this portafolio.
-  - Machine learning projects and notes.
+  - Machine learning projects (multiple) and notes.
-  - Natural language processing projects and notes.
+  - Natural language processing projects (multiple) and notes.
-  - Network analysis projects and notes.
+  - Network analysis projects (multiple) and notes.
 - Future projects
   - More machine learning projects
   - Deep learning projects